-If the ranked lists are due, then the parties may not amend a pleading to add a new party until a panel has been appointed and the panel grants a motion to add the party.
-If the panel grants the motion to add an associated person, the Director will retain the non-public chairperson from the panel, and remove the remaining non-public arbitrators.
-The parties would select two public arbitrators from new lists that the Director would send to them in the same manner as if the ranked lists are not yet due.
+If the ranked lists are due, then the parties may not amend a pleading to add a new party until a panel has been selected and the panel grants a motion to add the party.
+14 If the panel grants the motion to add an associated person, FINRA will retain the non-public chairperson from the panel, and remove the remaining non-public arbitrators.
+15 The parties would select two public arbitrators from new lists that FINRA would send to them in the same manner as if the ranked lists are not yet due.
 The arbitrator selected from the public chairperson list would be the chairperson of the panel.
+If the panel consists of one arbitrator and the arbitrator grants a motion to add an associated person, the arbitrator would be replaced with a public chair-qualified arbitrator that the parties select from a new public chairperson list that NLSS would generate.16

-FINRA believes that these procedures would be consistent with the intent of the proposal to require that a majority public panel be appointed if a dispute involves associated persons, and would clarify that amending a pleading to add an associated person would require a change to the panel composition.
+FINRA believes that these procedures would be consistent with the intent of the proposal to require that a majority public panel be selected if a dispute involves associated persons, and would clarify that amending a pleading to add an associated person would require a change to the panel composition.